Hermanverschooten/faulty/README.md

 The `:otp_app` option specifies your application, this allows `FaultyTower` to filter only your app's stack traces.

-The `:env` should be filled in with the name of the environment variable that contains the link to your FaultyTower instance, default is FAULTY_TOWER_URL.
+The `:env` option should be filled in with the name of the environment variable that contains the link to your FaultyTower instance, default is FAULTY_TOWER_URL.

 The `:enabled` option if not given, will default to `true`.
 You probable want to turn this off for your test environment.